 Job interviews can be tricky for both the employer and the employee.
 Some interviewers have a way of assessing their interviewees’ responses and behavior in a way that they feel confident reflects whether a job candidate will be a good fit for their company.
 The Manchester Evening News published an article by Matthew Cooper, with what he thinks is the perfect trap for potential employees.
 He interviews employer Trent Innes about what he calls the ‘coffee cup trick.’

-If you’re an employer, GrantWatch and MWBEzone have current grant listings for business owners under a number of categories.
+If you’re an employer, GrantWatch have current grant listings for business owners under a number of categories.
 One such category is workforce grants which can cover some of the job skills training or retraining costs for new hires in in-demand fields where the need for skilled workers is greater than the current supply.

 How do you choose your employees?
 Do you have any telltale signs to know if someone will be a good fit for your organization?